Avoiding margin account trading violations

 If the equity in your margin account falls below your firm's house requirements, most brokerage firms will issue a margin call.
 When this happens, you will need to take immediate action to increase the equity in your account by depositing cash or marginable securities, or by selling securities.
 If you fail to act promptly, your broker may go ahead and liquidate shares in your account without any advance notification.
 In fact, your broker can liquidate your margin account holdings without even issuing a margin call.
 For this reason, you should monitor the equity levels in your margin account closely to avoid unanticipated liquidations.

-Let's examine 2 of the more common margin trading violations you should understand in more detail.
+Along with strict equity requirements, margin accounts impose additional trading rules that you need to understand to avoid violations.
+Let's examine one of the more common margin trading violations you should understand in more detail.

 What is it?
 A margin liquidation violation occurs when your margin account has been issued both a Fed and an exchange call and you sell securities instead of depositing cash to cover the calls.